 Imperia Pasta Machine

-Underneath the rollers, there is not an open space.
-Instead you’ll find a wedge-shaped piece of chrome metal that diverts the emerging sheet toward the front of the machine.
+Underneath the rollers, there is no open space.
+Instead, you’ll find a wedge-shaped piece of chrome metal that diverts the emerging sheet toward the front of the machine.
 I found that this made it easier to clean up clay crumbles because they didn’t end up all over the table.
 The sturdy clamp allows you to attach this to tables up to 1 7/8″ thick.

 The crank handle fits into a hole on the side of the Imperia but unlike all other brands I’ve seen, the slot it fits into is plastic.
 There is a metal reinforcement, and I don’t think that it is going to strip out.
 But the presence of plastic here surprised me.
 And when I took the machine apart to see how it worked, I found that the gear mechanisms are also plastic.
 Now that doesn’t mean it’s weak, necessarily.
 There are plenty of strong plastics out there.
 But this is the one worry I do have about this machine.

 The Imperia has a different type of thickness selection knob than other pasta machines.
 Instead of a knob that you pull out and turn, this one has a button (lever?) that you push while also turning the dial.
 Being used to the more usual design, this one was awkward for me at first.
 But it functions well.
 There are only six thickness settings and they are the inverse of the Atlas. #1 is the thinnest at 0.011″ (0.28 mm) and #6 is the thickest at 0.081″ (2.1 mm).
 The thickest setting isn’t as thick as I’d like in a clay roller, but the thinnest one is fine.

 The numbers on the knob itself are on the end and therefore very difficult to read if you have the machine’s crank end on the edge of your table.